Skip to main content

 If a wisdom tooth develops decay or if bacteria reach the tooth's inner pulp, an infection may develop.
 In some cases, this can progress to a dental abscess — a collection of pus caused by bacterial infection.
 The resulting inflammation and pressure can cause significant discomfort that radiates along the jaw and towards the ear.

-Problematic wisdom teeth can alter the way you bite or cause you to clench and grind your teeth, placing additional stress on the temporomandibular joint — the hinge joint connecting your jaw to your skull, located just in front of each ear — contributing to jaw stiffness, clicking, and ear-related pain.
+Problematic wisdom teeth can alter the way you bite or cause you to clench and grind your teeth, particularly during sleep.
+This additional stress on the temporomandibular joint — the hinge joint connecting your jaw to your skull, located just in front of each ear — can contribute to jaw stiffness, clicking, and ear-related pain.

 Symptoms That May Accompany Wisdom Tooth Ear Pain

-- Jaw stiffness or difficulty opening the mouth fully — sometimes referred to as trismus
+• Jaw stiffness or difficulty opening the mouth fully — This is common with impacted wisdom teeth or pericoronitis and is sometimes referred to as trismus.

-- Swelling of the gum at the back of the mouth — redness or puffiness around the wisdom tooth area
+• Swelling of the gum at the back of the mouth — Redness or puffiness around the wisdom tooth area may indicate inflammation or infection.

-- A bad taste in the mouth — when pus or infected fluid drains from an inflamed area
+• A bad taste in the mouth — This can occur when pus or infected fluid drains from an inflamed area around the wisdom tooth.

-- Tenderness when biting or chewing on the affected side
+• Tenderness when biting or chewing — Discomfort during eating, particularly on the affected side, may point towards a wisdom tooth problem.

-- Headache or temple pain — due to the shared nerve pathways
+• Headache or temple pain — Due to the shared nerve pathways, some patients experience headaches alongside ear and jaw pain.

-- Swollen lymph nodes beneath the jaw or along the neck if infection is present
+• Swollen lymph nodes — The lymph nodes beneath the jaw or along the neck may become tender if an infection is present.

 Treatment Approaches for Wisdom Tooth Pain